return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_bios_c.rst

 Description
 -----------

-Loads the Video BIOS and checks that the VBT exists.
-Sets scratch registers to appropriate values.

-Returns 0 on success, nonzero on failure.
+Parse and initialize settings from the Video BIOS Tables (VBT).
+If the VBT was not found in ACPI OpRegion, try to find it in PCI ROM first.
+Also initialize some defaults if the VBT is not present at all.

 .. _`intel_bios_is_tv_present`: